ktoso/rx-wiki/Subject.md

 Because a Subject subscribes to an Observable, it will trigger that Observable to begin emitting items (if that Observable is “cold” — that is, if it waits for a subscription before it begins to emit items).
 This can have the effect of making the resulting Subject a "hot" Observable variant of the original “cold” Observable.

+Note: When you use a Subject as a Subscriber, take care not to call its `onNext( )` method (or its other `on` methods) from multiple threads, as this could lead to non-serialized calls, which violates the Observable contract and creates an ambiguity in the resulting Subject.

 If you have a `Subject` and you want to pass it along to some other agent without exposing its `Subscriber` interface, you can mask it by calling its `asObservable` method, which will return the Subject as a pure `Observable`.

 #### see also: